1. Sugar Bowl, ND v. LSU. 1-3-07

 10-3 and a bowl win in 2017,and in 2018 another run to 12-0.

-But alas another disappointment, this time in the Cotton Bowl and this time it was the Clemson Tigers sending the Irish home, yes AGAIN…..with their tails between their legs, 30-3.
+But alas another disappointment, this time in the CFP semifinal Cotton Bowl and this time it was the Clemson Tigers sending the Irish home, yes AGAIN…..with their tails between their legs, 30-3.

-But I felt differently after this benchmark game than I had after the other two.
+But it felt different after this benchmark game, than it had after the other two.
 I’m not into excuses, and of course history will forever show that the Tigers won 30-3: a flat out whuppin.
 But my eyes and my brain saw a closer game.

 But then, the football god’s tossed another curveball at the Irish.
 Notre Dame’s all-American cornerback, Julian Love missed the 2nd quarter with an injury.
 So Clemson did what any good team would.
 They cranked up all- world QB Trevor Lawrence and attacked the now “Loveless” side of the field.
 Corner substitute Donte Vaughn was not up to the task, and neither was a, forced into man coverage in the slot by the loss of Love, Alohi Gilman.